Racism in Europe: Hungary

 An EU report found that legal policies that should protect people from racism and xenophobia were "not implemented effectively", and it also found that Hungarian public officials denied the fact that racism and discrimination were a problem in their country, despite evidence to the contrary.
 It noted that such factors contributed to the increase in extremist ideologies in Hungarian politics and media.
 The Council of Europe has also criticized Hungary in a new report, condemning xenophobia and violence against migrants and minorities.

 2013 FRA online survey shows a middle to high level of anti-Semitism in Hungary, compared to other European countries.
 The banned Hungarian Guard and some Jobbik politicians are sometimes described as xenophobic and racist.

-As in other European countries, the Romani people faced disadvantages, including unequal treatment, discrimination, segregation and harassment.
+As in other European countries, Romani people in Hungary faced disadvantages, including unequal treatment, discrimination, segregation and harassment.
 Negative stereotypes are often linked to the high level of unemployment among Romani people and their reliance on state benefits.
 In 2008 and 2009 nine attacks took place against Romani in Hungary, resulting in six deaths and multiple injuries.
 According to the Hungarian curia (supreme court), these murders were motivated by anti-Romani sentiment and sentenced the perpetrators to life imprisonment.